 Recovery Coaches, Pastoral Counselors

-Dr. Mark Richardson, CPSAS is a pastoral counselor and life coach and founder of ucantoo publishing.
+Dr. Mark Richardson, PSRRS is a pastoral counselor and life coach and founder of ucantoo publishing.
 He works with spiritual issues that come out in therapy, and also does recovery coaching.
 Mark provides a variety of coaching services for the counseling center.
 He does premarital counseling & coaching from a pastoral perspective and conducts many wedding ceremonies throughout the year.
-Mark is a leader of Capstone sexual recovery men’s groups and is a certified pastoral sexual addiction specialist (CPSAS).
+Mark is a leader of Capstone sexual recovery men’s groups and is a certified pastoral sexual and relational recovery specialist (PSRRS).
 He holds a doctorate in Ministry, as well as a Master of Arts degree in both Christian Counseling Psychology and in Ministry.
-Mark is the author of Return To Innocence and 52 Days on the Wall.
+Mark is the author of Return To Innocenceand 52 Days on the Wall.
 He has had more than twenty-five years of ministerial experience and is working as a group facilitator.
 Mark is married and has two sons.
 For an appointment with Mark call 678-520-8813.
 Click here for a video of Mark sharing about his work.

 Elise Simpson is a graduate student actively pursuing a Masters of Marriage and Family Therapy (MMFT) degree at Abilene Christian University.
 Elise, fascinated with the study of behavior and mental processes, earned a B.S. in Psychology from Kennesaw State University.
 She is a current member of the American Association for Marriage and Family Therapy (AAMFT) as well as the Alpha Chi collegiate honor society and has served as a member of Abilene Christian University’s student council for nearly two years.
 Upon completion of her clinical practicum, Elise plans to become dually licensed as both a Marriage and Family Therapist (LMFT) and a Professional Counselor (LPC).